KevynKrancen/Sound-it/Soundit-Models/README.md

 Contributing
 We welcome contributions from the community.
 If you have any suggestions or would like to contribute, please open an issue or pull request on our GitHub repository.

-<h1 align="center" style="font-size: 48px;">IMPORTANT !
-Acknowledgments </h1>

-I would like to take a moment to express my gratitude to Nicolas Renotte for inspiring me to pursue my project.
-Nicolas Renotte's innovative ideas and achievements in the field have served as a guiding light for my work.

-I would like to thank Nicolas Renotte for setting the bar high and showing me what is possible with passion, hard work, and dedication.
-Your inspiring work has been a great help in shaping my project, and I am grateful for your contribution to the field.

-Once again, I would like to express my heartfelt thanks to Nicolas Renotte for being an inspiration and driving force behind my project.